JimDesu/basis-lang/spec.md

 ### 7.15 The `-<` Operator Generalized

-The `-<` operator is the language's unified dynamic-narrowing surface across multiple type-pair scenarios: variant-to-candidate, object-to-subclass, pointer-to-subclass-of-pointee, union-to-candidate-or-parent, union-to-class, and existential-witness-to-annotated (&sect;9.23).
+The `-<` operator is the language's unified dynamic-narrowing surface across multiple type-pair scenarios: variant-to-candidate, object-to-subtype, pointer-to-subtype-of-pointee, union-to-candidate-or-parent, union-to-concept, and existential-witness-to-annotated (&sect;9.23).
 The unification follows principle 8 of &sect;1.2 &mdash; small orthogonal concepts over rich overlapping ones: existing language facilities compose to do the work; reaching for a per-case operator would violate the orthogonality preference.

 The operator's run-time behavior varies by domain while its surface form does not.
-For variants and class hierarchies (objects, object-pointers), the narrowing is genuinely runtime-checked: the value's tag or runtime type is compared against the target type, and a `TagMismatch` failure fires on inequality.
+For variants and object hierarchies (objects, object-pointers), the narrowing is genuinely runtime-checked: the value's tag or runtime type is compared against the target type, and a `TagMismatch` failure fires on inequality.
 For the witness component, the check is the dictionary-pointer comparison &mdash; the dictionary functioning as the witness-level tag.
 For unions, the operator has no runtime discriminator to consult; admissibility is checked entirely at compile time, with two distinct rules per the &sect;5 union-section coverage.
 For a buffer-backed target type `T`, admissibility is *existential*: `-<` succeeds when `T` appears on the buffer-backed subsumption chain of at least one declared candidate.
-For a class target `C`, admissibility is *exactly-one*: `-<` succeeds when exactly one of the union's candidates has a `C` witness, with the language selecting that candidate's dictionary statically; admissibility fails if no candidate or more than one candidate qualifies.
-In both union cases, an admissible `-<` always succeeds at runtime &mdash; the failure-recovery branch attached to a `-<` on a union is statically unreachable, which the typechecker may flag as an unreachable-code warning while preserving the code form for uniformity with the variant and class cases.
+For a concept target `C`, admissibility is *exactly-one*: `-<` succeeds when exactly one of the union's candidates has a `C` witness, with the language selecting that candidate's dictionary statically; admissibility fails if no candidate or more than one candidate qualifies.
+In both union cases, an admissible `-<` always succeeds at runtime &mdash; the failure-recovery branch attached to a `-<` on a union is statically unreachable, which the typechecker may flag as an unreachable-code warning while preserving the code form for uniformity with the variant and concept cases.

 For union targets, the static admissibility check is not a guarantee that the union's bytes in fact represent a valid target-typed value.
 The language admits the byte-reinterpretation; the programmer's discrimination machinery &mdash; typically a discriminator field in a containing record, or program logic surrounding the union &mdash; remains responsible for ensuring the union's current bytes are a valid value of the target type.
 This is the standard user-asserted-byte-validity discipline for unions (&sect;5).